Logical Synchrony and the bittide Mechanism: Introduction

 Alternatively, synchronous execution can be implemented using a single global clock.
 For small real-time systems, cyber-physical systems, and control systems, a global clock can be distributed from a single oscillator.
 Scaling such systems is difficult because large clock distribution networks introduce delays which must be corrected.

+Preceding works such as Sundial~\cite{li_sundial_2020} have also showcased the difficulty in managing fault tolerance for synchronized real-time clocks.
 For the majority of systems using wall-clock time as their global clock, synchronization implies exchanging timestamps~\cite{ptp, ntp}.
-Techniques such as TrueTime~\cite{corbett_spanner_2013} and Sundial~\cite{li_sundial_2020} attempt to reduce the latency uncertainty, and thus the time-uncertainty bounds, from milliseconds in TrueTime to nanoseconds in Sundial.
+Techniques such as TrueTime~\cite{corbett_spanner_2013} and White Rabbit~\cite{whiterabbit} attempt to reduce the latency uncertainty, and thus the time-uncertainty bounds, from milliseconds in TrueTime to sub-nanosecond in White Rabbit.

 To achieve desired levels of performance using existing network protocols requires expensive time references such as dedicated atomic clocks and networking hardware enhancements to reduce protocol overhead.
 Time uncertainty is exposed to programmers through an uncertainty interval which guarantees that current time is within interval bounds for all nodes in the system, such that every node is guaranteed to have passed current time when the bound elapses.
-To provide an example use case, this method guarantees concurrency control correctness in (lock-free) database transactions by ensuring that all distributed system nodes observe the same order of events.

 Logical synchrony, formalized in Section~\ref{sec:logical-synchrony}, abstracts the notion of shared time and allows us to avoid a global reference clock or wall-clock.
 Time is defined only by local clocks decoupled from physical time.
 The idea is that events at the same node are ordered by local time, and events at different nodes are ordered by causality.
 As we will show, logical synchrony requires no system-wide global clock and no explicit synchronization (timestamp exchanges or similar), which thereby allows for potentially infinitely scalable systems.
 Reasoning about ordering of events in logically synchronous systems follows the partial order semantics of Lamport~\cite{lamport} and thus provides equivalence with any synchronous execution that generates identical event graphs.